 The City has no comprehensive plan for sidewalks.
 Do we need more sidewalks?
 If so, why and where?
 What would be an acceptable width – 3 feet, or 4, or 5?
 On just one side of a street, or on both sides?
 What might cause a street to be excluded from any sidewalks?
 What concerns do residents have about a sidewalk retrofitted into their yards?

 The list of sidewalks to be installed is based on the arbitrary decisions of the City staff and members of City Council, who insist they are needed for safety or for access to public spaces, while providing no traffic studies or evidence of any injuries to residents.
 In fact many residents walk in the street even though they have a sidewalk available just a few feet away.

-In August six members of City Council, with only the Mayor voting against the motion, voted to increase the standard width of residential sidewalks from four feet to five – which will lead to loss of precious green-space and add more concrete to the City.
-Meanwhile a majority of members on City Council have stated that they want to see sidewalks on both sides of every street in Bellaire.
+Also in August 2016 six members of City Council, with only the Mayor voting against the motion, voted to increase the standard width of residential sidewalks from four feet to five – which will lead to loss of precious green-space and add more concrete to the City.
+Meanwhile a majority of members on City Council stated that they want to see sidewalks on both sides of every street in Bellaire.

 Numerous residents have spoken at recent City Council meetings in protest of the sidewalks.